nabil-hassan/DemoOrderSystem/README.md

 # Overview
 Demo REST API system, built using Spring &amp; Hibernate.
-Runs against MySQL, and a suitable servlet container, such as Tomcat.
+Runs against MySQL and a suitable servlet container, such as Tomcat.

 Built via Gradle; has a set of unit and integration tests, to ensure build stability.